cstandy/dy-cnns/README.md

 Apply dynamic convolution so the model can reach higher accuracy without much computational overhead.
 Dynamic convolution is achieved by applying attention to multiple kernels in a channel.

+The command for dynamic convolution: python3 dynamic.py <number of kernel>
+The command for plotting attention map: python3 plot_attention.py <model_path> <number of kernel>
+  please make sure the number of kernel you key in is compatible with the model you load

 ## Channel Gating

 Apply channel gating so a large model can reach higher accuracy with low FLOPs as a smaller model.